blacklightpy/vaultofknowledge/History/Religion/Differences between Islam and Judeo-Christianity.md

 Mohammedans say that the Quran is the true word of god, and the Torah isn't.
-Yehudians say that the Torah is the true word of god, which has no flaws in it.
+Jews say that the Torah is the true word of god, which has no flaws in it.
 Christians say the Torah wasn't enough to solve world problems, so the son of man came down to bear all the sins of the world.
 Because of this, God can manifest in three forms - the father, the son and the holy spirit.

 All three religions have the concept of proselyting.
 This is because they believe god to be the one true creator for all of humanity, and their messengers as the messengers for all of humanity.
 But this is more common for Christianity and Islam, because in Judaism, only the laws are for all humans, but the covenant of Israel is only for the Jews.
 The other two religions acknowledge this too, but they are instead for all people.